-The guidance says that 'local safeguarding partners should make arrangements to allow all schools in the local area to be fully engaged, involved and included in the new safeguarding arrangements'.
+Keeping Children Safe in Education 2021 states that 'the three safeguarding partners should make arrangements to allow all schools and colleges in the local area to be fully engaged, involved and included in safeguarding arrangements.'

 SAFEGUARDING CHILDREN TEAM

 The Safeguarding Children Team's responsibilities include keeping a list of pupils who have a Child Protection Plan for the Warrington area and collecting statistical information.
 They work in partnership with other agencies to develop policies and procedure and to provide training on safeguarding matters.
 One of the main responsibilities for staff on the unit is to chair Child Protection Case Conferences.